 All denials are logged by default if logging is enabled.
-To ensure that logging is enabled, review supplementary content APPENDIX-C for instructions on enabling logging.
+To ensure logging is enabled, see the instructions in the supplementary content APPENDIX-C.

-Group ID (Vulid): V-233548 Group Title: SRG-APP-000383-DB-000364 Rule ID: SV-233548r617333_rule Severity: CAT II Rule Version (STIG-ID): CD12-00-004150
+Group ID (Vulid): V-261926 Group Title: SRG-APP-000383-DB-000364 Rule ID: SV-261926r1000783_rule Severity: CAT II Rule Version (STIG-ID): CD16-00-008000

-Rule Title: PostgreSQL must disable network functions, ports, protocols, and services deemed by the organization to be nonsecure, in accord with the Ports, Protocols, and Services Management (PPSM) guidance.
+Rule Title: PostgreSQL must disable network functions, ports, protocols, and services deemed by the organization to be nonsecure, in accordance with the Ports, Protocols, and Services Management (PPSM) guidance.